prisma/dataguide/content/09-database-tools/02-evaluating-type-safety-in-the-top-8-typescript-orms.md

 This article will assume some familiarity with TypeScript and type safety.
 To learn more, please consult the official [TypeScript documentation](https://www.typescriptlang.org/docs).
 It will also assume some familiarity with ORMs and query builders.
 To learn more about these database tools, please see [Comparing SQL, query builders, and ORMs](https://www.prisma.io/dataguide/types/relational/comparing-sql-query-builders-and-orms), also from Prisma's [Data Guide](https://www.prisma.io/dataguide/).

+**Note:** This article was originally published on October 2, 2020.
+It was most recently updated on February 15, 2022.

 ## Prisma

 ### Evaluation summary